 The Negative external charge accelerates the electrons toward the film.
 The accelerated electrons strike the Nitrogen atoms of air and cause their bluish-lilac emission.
-Also, in this case the positive Na^+ ions in soap are attracted by the negative external body, move freely towards the point nearest to it, concentrate there and cause the straight form of discharge.
+Also, in this case the positive $Na^+$ ions in soap are attracted by the negative external charge, move along the film freely towards the point nearest to this external body, concentrate there and cause the straight form of discharge.

 In the case of positive external charge heavy ions of air accelerate towards the film.
-These ions hit the film and punch out of it the positive Na^+ ions which cause yellow color of discharge.
-Besides, in this case the punched out Na^+ ions are attracted by the negative ions of soap (these negative ions form the soap film structure and are more or less "spread-fixed" around the film surface area).
-Thus discharge becomes more "spread" (here we see the charge shape asymmetry with respect to pole sign.
+These ions hit the film and punch out of it the positive $Na^+$ ions which form the

+"cloud" above the film.
+So the discharge proceeds in this "cloud" of positive $Na^+$ ions.
+This gives the yellow color of discharge.
+Besides, in this case the punched out $Na^+$ ions are attracted by the negative ions of soap (these negative ions form the soap film structure and are more or less "spread-fixed" around the film surface area).
+Thus the discharge becomes more "spread" (here we see the discharge shape asymmetry with respect to pole sign.
 It is caused by the soap film ionic structure - different "flaw freedom" degree of the positive and the negative ions).
-In this case we also saw that most upper part of the spark is blue, while the main yellow region is under the level which can be reached by the punched out Na^+ ions.
+In this case we also saw that most upper part of the spark (which is above the cloud of positive $Na^+$ ions) is blue, while the main yellow region is within the cloud of the punched out $Na^+$ ions.